netfoundry/mop/quickstarts/docs/cloud/vcpe/cpe-supermicro.md

     The "image.bz2" will be shipped to the integrator to burn into their units.

 #4 Procedure for burning the produced image
-This section describe a way to burn the UCPE with the image produced in section 3.
+This section describes a way to burn the UCPE with the image produced in section 3.

 Bootup the liveCD with the image USB inserted into the unit.

 Open a terminal.
-And perform the follwing.
+And perform the following.
 (Please note, the "status=progress" is optional, but it does give good indication where the process is at the moment you monitor the action.

 ```